What Is A Timeshare And How Does It Work?

 Floating-Week Timeshare

-Floating week timeshares allow timeshare owners to plan their weeks around their schedules.
-This way, owners can still make regular payments to pay for a week of vacation each year but are not forced to keep to a rigid schedule.
+Floating-week timeshares allow owners to plan their weeks around their schedules.
+This way, owners can still make regular payments for a week of vacation each year but are not forced to keep to a rigid schedule.

 Points System

-Many hospitality chains have affiliated themselves with timeshare developers to create a vast network of locations available to timeshare owners.
+Many hospitality chains partner with timeshare developers to create a vast network of locations available to timeshare owners.

 Types Of Timeshare Ownership